daniel-citrus/SnakeGame/README.md

 ### Fully functional apples have been created:
 > ![](https://i.gyazo.com/a57b3f992313b95af12c1c0f12123f3a.gif)
 > A single apple will spawn at random coordinates in the arena.
-The apple will always spawn two blocks from the arena borders because it is sometimes difficult to perceive the distance between the snake and arena border.
+The apple will always spawn two blocks from the arena border because it is sometimes difficult to perceive the distance between the snake and arena border.